nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 Go files can be named anything, although generally the main go file is named `main.go`.
 We can ignore that for now.

-The first line of a go program needs to be the name of the package.
-Every program, at least the ones you want to be able to execute, will need the package `main`.
+Every Go application is structured into packages.
+Every Go file will have to declare what package it is a part of.
+The package `main` is special because it will be the entrypoint to the application.
 Add the following line to the file:

 ```go
 package main